wujy28/tp/docs/DeveloperGuide.md

 Advanced&Efficient helps Emergency Department (ED) doctors in logging patient reports and connecting patients with relevant departments.
 It leverages on ED doctors fast typing skill by using the Command Line Interface (CLI).

-This developer guide aims to guide future developers / maintainers of **Advanced&Efficient** by providing the implementation philosophy of the software design and features.
+This developer guide aims to guide future developers and maintainers of **Advanced&Efficient** by providing the implementation philosophy of the software design and features.